Johuniq/wavetype/README.md

 - All transcription is performed locally; audio is not uploaded to remote services by default.
 - The backend validates and sanitizes IPC inputs to reduce risk from malformed data.
+- Strong encryption (AES-256-GCM) for sensitive data storage.
+- Open-source code for transparency and security auditing.

+## Installation

+⚠️ **First-time installation?** See [INSTALLATION_GUIDE.md](INSTALLATION_GUIDE.md) for detailed instructions, including how to handle security warnings on macOS and Windows.

+**Quick install:**
+1. Download the latest release for your platform from [Releases](https://github.com/your-repo/WaveType/releases)
+2. Follow the installation steps in the guide above
+3. On first launch, you may need to bypass a security warning (one-time only)

+**Why security warnings?** As a solo developer project, we distribute without code signing certificates ($299-599/year) to keep the project sustainable.
+The code is open-source and auditable - see our [Security Policy](SECURITY.md) for details.

 ## License